 Bonus Skill: Chinese Phone Numbers

-And believe it or not, now that you know how to count from 0 to 9, you have all the tools you need to say a phone number in Chinese.
+And believe it or not, now that you know how to count from 0 to 9, you have all the tools you need to say Chinese phone numbers in China.
 All you need to do is pronounce each digit individually.

 💡 MosaTip: There’s one small exception.
 Because the numbers 1 (yī) and 7 (qī) rhyme, it’s common practice to pronounce the number “1” as “yāo” to avoid confusion.
 You’ll sound like a true native speaker if you do that!